vxmpycl1t/Drag-Race-Simulator/README.md

 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b>Rainbow#4283</b>

+# 07/30/2022
+* Updated All Winners Format:
+*  Now ties are completed to determine the Top4, now the talent show gives 3 stars
+* Added the cast of Drag Race Philipines
+* Updated stats of All Stars 7 Queens
+* Updated stats of Drag Race France
+* Fixed problem with Porkchop premiere and Untucked
+* Now the Teams format doesn't have Untucked, but it will be added soon!

 # 07/04/2022
 * Added first version of Untucked
 * Added first version of All Stars 7 format